andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Goal

-Prioritize what areas we were focussing to those which maximising value for the business AND developers

-Make teams independent (as opposed to tightly coupled) so they could build and release independently.
+Prioritize what areas we were focussing to those which maximising value for the business AND developers Make teams independent (as opposed to tightly coupled) so they could build and release independently.

 ---

-# Part 1: Failure States
+# Part 1: Failure States / Challenges
 (Patterns?)

-Note:

-* this is a test

 ---